ElRojo/crafty-control-ec2-builder/README.md

 - `ami_owner` is the canonical owner from the EC2 AMI marketplace
 - `ami_name` is the name of the AMI to filter by. ubuntu-jammy-22.04 is a free subscription as of the writing of this doc.
 - `aws_region` is the region in which you wish to run your services.
 I chose us-west-2 as it's located close to me.
+- `days_expiry` If you set up compressed backups in Crafty, the script in [user_data.sh.tpl](https://github.com/ElRojo/crafty-control-ec2-builder/blob/main/user_data.sh.tpl#L122-L147) will take those zips and upload them to your S3 bucket.
+By default these are set to expire after 3 days.
+Local backups are deleted during this step to keep your EBS volume free.

 **[example_terraform.tfvars](./example_terraform.tfvars)** Should be filled out with your own values.
 Rename it `terraform.tfvars`.
 The description of these values is in [variables.tf](./variables.tf).

 > Note: The domain should be the FQDN (Fully Qualified Domain Name), meaning if you purchased `mycoolserver.com` you need to add the subdomain you'd like to use, such as: `minecraft.mycoolserver.com`